CDRT/mk_docs/docs/guides/sus/su_dg/su_dg_ch3.md

    4. Select systems from the System/Operating system list to assign systems to the updates selected, or clear systems to unassign them to the updates selected.
 You can add new systems to the list by clicking **Add new system**.
    5. Click **Save**.
 The updates are assigned to the systems selected.

+!!! note
-!!! info "There is an icon next to the **Update ID** for each update that is originated from the Lenovo Help Center Web site.
+	There is an icon next to the **Update ID** for each update that is originated from the Lenovo Help Center Web site.
 You cannot modify the systems assigned to these updates.
-You can modify the systems assigned to custom updates that were created or imported by the user."
+You can modify the systems assigned to custom updates that were created or imported by the user.

 #### Export Updates

 Update Retriever enables you to export driver updates in your repository to a designated target folder.
 During the export process, Update Retriever will extract each driver update to a subfolder.
 Then, these extracted driver updates can be easily imported into common operating system deployment tools such as Microsoft System Center Configuration Manager or LANDesk Management Suite for easy integration and deployment.

+!!! note
-!!! info "Before exporting updates, make sure you have downloaded the relevant driver updates for target systems from the Lenovo Help Center to your repository."
+	Before exporting updates, make sure you have downloaded the relevant driver updates for target systems from the Lenovo Help Center to your repository.

 To export the driver updates, do the following: